 Former North Carolina health official is picked to be new CDC director

-NEW YORK — Dr. Mandy Cohen, a former North Carolina official, will be the new director of the Centers for Disease Control and Prevention, the White House announced Friday.
+Dr. Mandy Cohen, a former North Carolina official who was raised on Long Island, will be the new director of the Centers for Disease Control and Prevention, the White House announced Friday.

 Unlike the last two people to serve as head of the nation’s top federal public health agency, Cohen has prior experience running a government agency: She was secretary of the North Carolina Department of Health and Human Services from 2017 until last year.
 Before that, she held health-related jobs at two federal agencies.